-Why Do You Need to Extend Your Non-immigrant Status?
+Why Do You Need to Extend Your Visa?
 A non-immigrant temporarily enters the United States for a specific purpose such as business, study, or pleasure.
 When you entered the country as a non-immigrant, a U.S. immigration inspector should have examined your passport and visa, and indicated what the end date of your authorized stay.

 What Does the Law Say?
 The Immigration and Nationality Act (INA) governs the admission of all people to the United States.
 For the part of the law concerning temporary admissions to the United States, please see INA § 214.
 The applicable regulations are found in the Code of Federal Regulations (CFR) at 8 CFR § 214.